-On this question Nietzsche praises Plato and is sympathetic with Plato's criticism of art.
+aestheticians... have learned nothing of the contrast of the phenomenon and the thing-in-itself-- or, for equally unknown reasons, have not cared to learn anything about it."
+Instead they use the false and entirely misleading contrast between the soul and the body.
+Applied to opera this means that the music represented the body and the words the soul, owing to the false belief that concepts, expressed in the words of the song, could seize reality, while the music, being light and airy, was condusive only to fantasy and illusion, in short, the body, physical "reality".
+Nietzsche reverses this order between music and "word-speech", and prefers instead of the contrast between soul and body the contrast between two realities, the higher reality and the crude "reality". on this question Nietzsche praises Plato and is sympathetic with Plato's criticism of art.
 Nietzsche praises the Platonic distinction between the "ideal" and the "idol".
 53. He says that it helped to keep individuals off the stage.
 It encouraged "ideality" in art as opposed to "realism".
-Plato's criticism of art was that it "is the imitation of a phantom and hence belongs to a sphere even lower than the empirical world"-- that is to say, art is twice removed from reality since it is but the image or the imitation of the phenomenal world, which is itself an illusion, being at best but the reflection of reality.
+Plato's criticism of art was that it "is the imitation of a phantom and hence belongs to a sphere even lower than the empirical world"- that is to say, art is twice removed from reality since it is but the image or the imitation of the phenomenal world, which is itself an illusion, being ^{52.} B.T. - \$ 21 p129.

+B.T.
+8 10 p73.
+Here again, with his usual irony, Nietzsche turns Plato's words against Socrates, for Socrates, along with Euripides, is charged by Nietzsche with bringing the individual onto the stage. at best but the reflection of reality.
 And so, Nietzsche says, "we find Plato endeavouring to transcend reality and to represent the idea which underlies this pseudo-reality", 54. using, Nietzsche says, a detour.

-53 B.T. § 10 p73.
-Here again, with his usual irony, Nietzsche turns Plato's words against Socrates, for Socrates, along with Euripides, is charged by Nietzsche with bringing the individual onto the stage.

 Thus, Nietzsche feels that Plato is with him when he condemns all "realism" in art, especially in music, since it does not truly approach reality, but only offers us a paltry replica of phenomena.
 For Nietzsche the question of "reality" has nothing to do with art.
 This crude reality of phenomena, of nature, is totally indifferent.
-We cannot expect to find redemption, or to justify it, merely be copying or imitating it.
+We cannot. expect to find redemption, or to justify it, merely be copying or imitating it.
 We must, therefore, "transfigure" nature.
 However, the use of concepts in art in order to escape the un-reality of an art which merely imitates has already been fervently condemned by Nietzsche in his critique of Euripides and Socrates.
-Therefore Nietzsche says that "art is not merely imitation of the reality of nature, but rather a metaphysical supplement of the reality of nature, placed beside it for its overcoming."
-But what does Nietzsche mean by a "metaphysical supplement"?
+Therefore Nietzsche says that "art is not merely imitation of the reality of nature, but rather a metaphysical supplement of the reality of nature, placed beside it for its overcoming." does Nietzsche mean by a "metaphysical supplement"?
 The metaphysical supplement is clearly music.
-"Quite generally, Nietzsche says in a passage we have already
+"Quite generally, Nietzsche says in a passage we have already ^{54.} B.T. \$ 14 p90.

-54. B.T. §14 p90.

-55. The question of realism in Wagner's music is too large a problem for us here.
-Nietzsche came to see that much of Wagner's success came from his ability as a "tone-painter" and this disillusioned him.

-58. B.T.
-S 24. p140.
+^{55.} The question of realism in Wagner's music is too large a problem for us here.
+Nietzsche came to see that much of Wagner's success came from his ability as a "tone-painter" and this disillusioned him. ^{58.} B.T. \$ 24. p140.